DoubleBlindReview2022/NeurIPS2022_Paper7106/README.md

 4. I wonder if the parameter epsilon is adapted in a similar manner in HSPG as in HSPG+, the performance of HSPG would also be improved or not in terms of solution sparsity.

+> Yes, if HSPG is equipped with adaptive epsilon strategy, its performance on group sparsity exploration would be improved as well.
+In fact, we delicately design this strategy in AdaHSPG+ to avoid the time-costly epsilon fine-tuning efforts in HSPG to achieve high group sparse solution via one-time training.
+Besides the adaptive epsilon mechanism, AdaHSPG+ enjoys adaptive switching mechanism to achieve better practical performance and equips with stronger convergence theory.

 # Reviewer AAJf

 We would like to thank the reviewers for their comments.
 We try to address as many of them as possible below.